vincentklaiber/dotfiles/README.md

 ========
 If you're curious how to setup your own dotfiles, please visit [Mathias Bynens's dotfiles](https://github.com/mathiasbynens/dotfiles) to learn more.

+## Before Reset
+This is a checklist of things to do before reseting the disk.

+1. Export `Transmit.app` favorites to Dropbox.
+2. Check all GIT repositories for uncommitted changes.
+3. Add latest homestead settings to `dotfiles` repository.

 ## New OS X Environment